The best local moving companies in Vermont

 Cost of living: Vermont vs. Maryland

-- Home prices are about 7% higher in Maryland than in Vermont.
+- Get ready for a bigger monthly payment.
+Home prices in Maryland are usually around 7% higher than what you’ll find in Vermont.

-- The average income is about 33% higher in Maryland than in Vermont.
+- Exciting news here, the average income is about 33% higher in Maryland than in Vermont, so you should have more to save or invest each month.

 How life is different in Maryland vs. Vermont

-- You can expect about 44 inches of annual rainfall in Maryland versus 43 inches of rainfall in Vermont.
+- You can expect about 44 inches of annual rainfall in Maryland and 43 inches in Vermont.
+Your overall experience with precipitation is unlikely to change much, but how that rain shows up throughout the year can still impact your daily life.

 Comparing the pros of Vermont vs. Maryland